VuBacktracking/Hotel_Management_Database/README.md

 ## Contributing

 Contributions to the Hotel Management Database repository are welcome.
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Make sure to follow the established guidelines for contributing.

-## License

-The Hotel Management Database repository is licensed under the [MIT License](LICENSE).
-Feel free to modify and use the code for personal or commercial purposes.
-Refer to the license file for more details.